-With the growing variety of mobile devices, social networking sites, and online offers, it is important to protect yourself and your computer.
+With the growing variety of mobile devices, social networking sites and online offers, it’s important to help protect yourself and your computer.
 We’ve compiled this list of 10 cybersecurity tips you should be following in order to help keep your information safe.

-- Do not use your full or partial Social Security number as a Personal Identification Number (PIN), user ID or password.
+- Don't use your full or partial Social Security number as a Personal Identification Number (PIN), user ID or password.

-- Make sure that your password is 8 or more characters and combines letters, numerals, and symbols.
-Do not use the same user ID and password for your financial accounts as you do for other sites.
+- Make sure that your password is 8 or more characters and combines letters, numerals and symbols.
+Don't use the same user ID and password for your financial accounts as you do for other sites.

 - Consider a screen lock on your mobile device.
-Many mobile phones offer this option, as well as other customizable security settings, which can help keep your phone and information secure.
+Many mobile phones offer this option, as well as other customizable security settings, that can help keep your phone and information secure.

-- Do not use your mobile device to store sensitive personal information or bank account numbers.
-The Bank of America Mobile BankingFootnote 1 application and Text BankingFootnote 2 features allow you to access your accounts and related details without exposing your account numbers.
+- Don't use your mobile device to store sensitive personal information or bank account numbers.
+The Bank of America Mobile BankingFootnote 1 app and Text BankingFootnote 2 features allow you to access your accounts and related details without exposing your account numbers.

 - Never respond to urgent email claiming to be from a bank or any company that requests your account information or personal details.
 Forward these emails to firstname.lastname@example.org.

 - Be cautious about messages you receive on social networking sites that contain links.
 Even links that look like they come from friends can sometimes be harmful or fraudulent – and in fact may be attempts to gain control of your computer or steal your personal information.
-If you are suspicious, don’t click the link.
-Contact your friend or the business directly to verify the validity.
+If you're suspicious, don’t click the link.
+Contact your friend or the business directly to verify the validity of the email.

 - Keep your computer operating system and browser up to date with the latest software and security downloads.
-These may be called "patches" or "service packs" and should be installed as soon as possible.
+Often called patches or service packs, these should be installed as soon as possible.

 - Don’t open attachments or install free software from unknown sources; this may expose your computer and the information on it to unauthorized sources.

-- Install a comprehensive Firewall/Antivirus/Anti-spyware software package on your computer.
-These software suites help detect and remove viruses and spyware, which can steal vital information.
-Visit bankofamerica.com/mcafee for information on 12 months of free Anti-Virus protection software.Footnote 3
+- Install a comprehensive firewall/antivirus/anti-spyware software package on your computer.
+These software suites help detect and remove viruses and spyware, that can steal vital information.
+Visit our McAfee internet security page for information on how you can get 12 months of free protection.Footnote 3

 Bank of America consumer credit and debit cards are protected with our $0 Liability Guarantee.
-That means less hassle for our customers since any fraudulent charges that are promptly reported are credited back as soon as the next day.Footnote 4
+That means less hassle for our customers since any fraudulent charges that are promptly reported are credited back often as soon as the end of next business day.Footnote 4

 Special offer: Bank of America knows the importance of security and protecting our customers.
 As a thank you to our Online Banking customers, we are offering a free 12-month subscription to McAfee® Internet Security (a $79.99 value).
 In addition, your subscription includes an automatic renewal at the end of the 12-month free period for another 12 months at 50% off (a $39.99 value).
 Learn more about an exclusive McAfee® Internet Security offer.
 Please note: this offer is exclusive to customers in the United States and Canada.